 Fragile X Syndrome (FXS) is a family of genetic conditions caused by mutations in the Fmr1 gene.
 FXS is the most prevalent cause of inherited intellectual disability (Crawford, Acuna, & Sherman, 2001).
 Approximately 1:4,000 males and 1:8,000 females have FXS (Crawford et al., 2001).
 This impairment ranges from learning disabilities to severe intellectual disability.
 Between 15% and 60% of individuals with FXS have autism (Budimirovic & Kaufmann, 2011).
 Other symptoms also can include characteristic physical (e.g. elongated face, prominent ears, and enlarged testes) and behavioral (e.g. stereotypic movements and social anxiety) features.
 Sensory hypersensitivities are an especially common, clinically distressing feature of FXS.
-The aim of this project is to determine whether single-dose administration of racemic baclofen (subsequently referred to as "baclofen") reduce (i.e., normalize) sensory evoke-related potentials (ERPs) in FXS patients.
+The aim of this project is to determine whether single-dose administration of acamprosate, minocycline and lovastatin, which lead to recovery of neuronal function in Fmr1 knockout (KO) mice, reduce (i.e., normalize) sensory evoke-related potentials (ERPs) in FXS patients.
 The proposed study will contribute to an understanding of neural hyperexcitability as a substrate of sensory hypersensitivities in FXS.